-So that’s what this recipe is.
-A Chickpea – No Tuna – Sandwich.
-The title sounds much more complicated than the recipe itself actually is.
-It’s made within 10 minutes and worth every single bite.
-It has all the tuna sandwich components such as mayo (vegan of course) and fresh dill, but I also decided to add toasted nori to make the whole mixture taste less like chickpeas and more like something that’s from the sea.
+This recipe has all the tuna sandwich components such as mayo and fresh dill.
+I also added toasted nori to make the whole mixture taste less like chickpeas and more like something that’s from the sea.
+The sandwich also contains cucumber and watercress for some freshness and crunch which perfectly complement the creamy chickpea mixture.

 I hope you enjoy making this recipe.
-Please let me know what you think in the comments or tag me on Instagram with your creations @nothangryanymore.
+Please let me know what you think in the comments and don’t forget to tag me @nothangryanymore in your creations on Instagram.
+I love seeing them!

 Chickpea – No Tuna – Sandwich